joseavr/cheat-sheets/ruby/Ruby Classes.md

 - `Local Variables` are the ones defined inside of a method scope.
 These are not available outside of scope.

 ## Instance Variables
-- `Instance Variables` are available across all objects.
+- `Instance Variables` are available across all objects but unique for each object.
-- Meaning that each `object` will have this variable independently.
-- An instance variable from one object differs from another object.
+- In other words, an instance variable from one object differs from another object.
 For instance:
 ```ruby
 student_1.name = "Jose"
 student_2.name = "Kevin"